cjhbarnes/cjhbarnes.github.io/case-studies/redesigning-a-products-integration-process.md

 </div>

 ### Building the MVP.
-We designed and buid a prototype of the integration dashboard which we tested with both internal and external clients.
-Once we had validated that our solution would improve the customers integration experience we worked closely with the development team to implement an MVP version of the dashboard.
-Below are a few screens of the integration dashboard.
+A prototype of the integration dashboard was built and then tested with both internal and external clients.
+Once we had proved that our solution enhanced the customer experience, we worked closely with the development team to implement an MVP version of the dashboard, which can be seen below.

 #### Overview screen

-This screen is only accessable to employees of the company.
-Its goal is to give project managers, customer service managers and directors a snapshot of the active integrations and how there are progressing.
-It also allows project managers to create a new integration project which can be edited directly in the dashboard, this functionality allowed us to remove 2 tools from the integration integration process.
+This screen is only accessible to employees of the company.
+It gives project managers, customer service managers and directors a snapshot of the active integrations and their progression.
+Project managers are able to create projects and then edit them directly in the dashboard, enabling us to reduce the number of tools needed within the integration process.

 <figure><img src="/images/process--overview.png" alt="Integration overview screen"></figure>

 #### Project screen
-The client will be directly redirected to this screen after logging In.
-Its goal is to give the client a clear overview of the process of the integration in general and at a task level.
+The client is taken directly to this screen after logging in, where they are given a clear overview of the integration process both generally and for each individual task.

 <figure><img src="/images/process--project.png" alt="Integration overview screen"></figure>

 #### Task screen
-One of the pain points we discovered during the customer journey mapping was that the client had to access documentation in one place and had to input the file or URL in another in order to complete the task.
-This created a lot of questions and frustation for our clients.
-We joined the documentation, the input and create a comment area for each task so that the client has all the information and support to complete the task in the same place.
+The customer journey mapping highlighted a significant problem: the client was required to input the file or URL in a separate area to their documentation.
+This lengthened the time clients needed to complete tasks, causing frustration and questions.
+The task screen was created with this in mind.
+By joining the documentation and input for seamless completion of tasks, as well as incorporating comment areas, the client is provided with all the information and support needed in one place.

 <figure><img src="/images/process--task.png" alt="Integration overview screen"></figure>